bigcommerce/dev-docs/docs/api-docs/catalog/products-overview.md

 ### Note
 > * If using `image_file`, set `Content-Type` header to `multipart/form-data` -- otherwise, you will be unable to add subsequent requests.
 > * Set `is_thumbmail` to true to set the image as the thumbnail used on product listing pages.
-> * Only one image can be the product thumbnail at a time.
+> * A product can have only one thumbnail image at a time.
 > * If only one image is on the product, it becomes both the thumbnail and the main product image.
 > * You can also add images to [variants](/api-reference/catalog/catalog-api/product-variants/getvariantsbyproductid).